 - Apply within 6 months of registering for Spanish Social Security.

-After five years of living in Spain on the Digital Nomad Visa, remote workers may qualify for permanent residency as long as they continue to meet the requirements set by the Spanish government.
+After five years of living in Spain on the Remote Worker Visa for Spain, you can qualify for permanent residency as long as they continue to meet the requirements set by the Spanish government.
 To qualify for permanent residency, you must have spent at least 183 days per year in Spain during those five years.
 Permanent residency is indefinite, but the resident card must be renewed every five years.

 If you wish to apply for Spanish citizenship, you must have lived in Spain for more than 10 years.
 Along with meeting the residency requirement, applicants must pass two exams: a Spanish language proficiency test at a minimum of the A2 level and a test on Spanish culture and laws.